MrQR-me/docs/Pricing.md

 ## MrQR FormBuilder{: .text-purple-000 }
 Create, Edit & Duplicate you own forms

-### Coming soon will be available with a valid monthly site licence
+### Coming soon, will be available with a valid monthly site licence